mayki365/wc-leaderboard/README.md

   same total score will be returned ordered by the most recently started match in the
   scoreboard.

+# Key assumptions

+I assume that majority of the access calls will be requesting the leaderboard results with occasional updates when a team scores or a match finishes.
+Add, update, remove match operations have complexity O(log(n)) and retrieval is O(n) as we are just listing all entries.

+Solution is storing the results in a sorted data structure which means that adding and updating matches keeps them sorted in the requested order.

+I am returning leaderboard as a copy to prevent exposing the internal structure from the external world.

 # Dependencies

+Java 21 LTS is required to be installed on the DEV machine.
+Installed versions can be managed by SDK manager (https://sdkman.io).

 Core of the solution is implemented with Core Java functionalities.
 Development dependencies are managed by Maven and are specified in the pom.xml.
 We are just using the JUnit 5 test framework and Jetbrains Annotations library.
 The Annotations library allows us explicitly declaring the nullability of elements, the code becomes easier to maintain and less prone to nullability-related errors.